 You can use oat flour pie crust in any recipe that calls for pastry!
 I love to use it in pies, quiche, tarts, and more.
 Try oat flour pie crust in:

-- Apple pie - Oat flour pie crust is perfect in my recipe for gluten free apple pie!
-Or, use it to make a gluten free version of Gravenstein apple pie.
+- Apple pie - Oat flour pie crust is perfect in my recipe for use a gluten free version of Gravenstein apple pie.

 - Quiche - My gluten free asparagus quiche would be lovely on top of an oat flour pie crust.